owobot-org/owobot/README.md

 - `/eventlog channel` can be used by anyone with the `Manage Server` permission to set the channel for the event log
 - `/eventlog ticket_channel` can be used by anyone with the `Manage Server` permission to set the channel in which ticket conversations logs will be sent
+- `/eventlog time_format` can be used by anyone with the `Manage Server` permission to set the time format for embeds.
+You can either use `discord` for a timezone-agnostic timestamp or a [strftime string](https://github.com/lestrrat-go/strftime#supported-conversion-specifications), which will be in UTC.

 ### Reactions